SwissDataScienceCenter/renku/docs/admin/index.rst

   * RenkuLab pods should be all running and jobs completed.
   * RenkuLab pods should not show errors.
   * Perform a quick check:
-    #. go to your RenkuLab instance domain
+     #. go to your RenkuLab instance domain (this will verify the ingress is working properly)
      #. login with a valid user, you can register a new one (this will verify various authentication steps)
      #. create a project (this will verify further authentication, templates and GitLab runner)
      #. add a dataset (this will verify the core backend, LFS objects, and Knowledge Graph components work)
      #. launch an environment (this will verify the notebooks component and GitLab image registry)
   * You should be now able to follow "First steps"

 If some Renku pods are not starting or present some errors please check the troubleshooting page.